 If you like to wait until the last minute to make pizza dough, you are out of luck here.
 The key is the overnight fermentation.
 You end up with a golden, beautiful crust with the perfect amount of crunch and subtle yeasty undertones.
 If you try this recipe and like it, Peter also went on to write an entire book about the quest for the perfect pizza, fittingly titled, American Pie.
 It's a great reference for those of you who really want to geek out on pizza.

 Give Peter's dough a try, and if you are interested in baking world exceptional breads, be sure to spend time with his book.
-He is also working on a new book and I hope I'll get to hear more about him if I see him in March.

 As far as oven temperatures go - I have great results at 450F degrees WITH a pizza stone.
 Go buy a pizza stone immediately if you are serious about making great pizza at home.
 They are cheap and make a huge difference in your crust.